da-the-dev/obsidian-notes/Statistics/Frequency distribution.md

 A list of values and corresponding frequencies.
-Similar to [[Probability distribution]].
+Similar to [[Probability distribution|probability distribution]].
 These can be plotted with [[Histogram|histograms]].
 # Class width
 Difference between two "lower class limits". *Must be a whole number.
 If not, round **up***.